marbrex/tiw-data-integration-quality/OpenRefine/OpenRefine-Project.md

   3) Unset the values in the target* by assigning `null`
   \* **Target:** "if other, ..." column

+#### Additional monetary compensation

+##### Blank values
+Blank values could be replaced with zeros.

+> **Possible improvement:** For these blank values, we might put "No benefits or prefer not to answer" in the "Income additional context" column.

 #### Gender and Race

 ##### Incoherent / Invalid values